iapost/mai-uom/README.md

 This project uses the H2 in-memory database, so there is no need to setup an external database.

+Visit [http://localhost:8080/openapi](http://localhost:8080/openapi) for the OpenAPI specification of the project.

 ### Initial accounts

 For testing convenience we provide the following already initialized accounts: